Bapppis/recall-dungeon/README.md

 ## Roadmap
 - Loot pools and monster pools for randomized yet balanced and fun gameplay experience.
+- Many player character choices who each feel different, fun and balanced within their own play-styles.
 - Sprite variety for environment.
 - Gear, armor and weapons would affect how the player looks.
 - Animations for characters and environment.